JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/ray-splitting.md

 # Ray-Splitting
-Ray-splitting is a semiclassical approach to the billiard system, giving a wave attribute to the ray traced by the particle.
+Ray-splitting is a semi-classical approach to the billiard system, giving a wave attribute to the ray traced by the particle.
 Upon collision a particle may propagate through an obstacle (transmission & refraction) or be reflected.
 Following the mindset of this package, implementing a ray-splitting billiard requires only three very simple steps.

 ## Ray-Splitting Obstacles